 Step 1: Cease All Contact (Seriously, ALL Contact)

-You have to give your ex the time and space they need to sort things out; if you don’t, they’ll never miss you, and if they never miss you, they’ll never come back.
+You have to give your ex (boyfriend or girlfriend) the time and space they need to sort things out; if you don’t, they’ll never miss you, and if they never miss you, they’ll never come back.

 The interactions in our relationships are part of the fabric of our everyday routine.
 A 2010 study found that romantic love is an addiction, just like cigarettes, alcohol or gambling.
 [R]